 The bottom is clean now.
 I’m happy about that.
-The only thing I’m not so happy about is that the sides of the pan lost some of its shine.
-So if you care about that you might want to try another method.
+The only thing I’m not so happy about is that the sides of the pan lost some of the shine.
+So, if you care about that, you might want to try another method.
 For me, it was important to have it clean, not shiny…

 Note to self 2.
-Don’t expect the pans to stay shiny for a lifetime 🙂
+Don’t expect pans to stay shiny for a lifetime 🙂

 What do you think?
 Do you have other ideas for cleaning pots and pans bottom?

-I’m pretty sure you have some.
-Let me know in a comment.
+I’m pretty sure you have some ideas that you’ve alreay tried.
+Let me know in a comment what’s your solution for cleaning the back of the pots and pans.
 Cheers!